Manishdas1975/Manishdas1975.github.io/README.md

 # portfolio.github.io
-simple site design. trying to create a respnsive web page.
+simple site designed with smartphone responsiveness in mind.
+Using media-queries.